 A toner, also called a gloss, is a product designed to remove unwanted colours in your hair, fill in areas with excess porosity and give your hair a glossy finish.
 This of it as a topcoat for your hair.
 After bleach lifts the colour, a toner will fix unwanted brassy or red undertones and give you the perfect ashy or platinum colour you were after.
 This is known as Two-process colour.
 A toner can be a permanent or semi-permanent colour which has the right undertones to cancel the yellow tones in your hair.
 However, after bleach semi-permanent colours are preferable because they are less damaging to the hair.

 Depending on which colours you want to cancel, you can use different toners and here is when it gets fun: to cancel reddish tones you would go for a green colour, whereas yellow tones require violet and brassy tones are cancelled by green and blue tones.
 However, be careful not to overdo it or you may end up with green hair!
+If you are trying to figure out how to fix orange hair, a greenish toner will be the solution.

 A toner is not always necessary: if you have naturally blonde hair, a high-lift permanent hair colour in a platinum shade may be all that you need, without the use of bleach.
 However, if you have dark hair, bleach will pre-lighten the hair to a degree that applying permanent hair colour in a platinum / ashy shade will create the desired results.
 Semi-permanent toners generally wash out from hair after 2 to 8 weeks, depending on how often you wash your hair.